IRELAND: Let The People Sing - The Wolfe Tones

 After such a history, I do not believe it is a crime to be suspicious of the British, who quite frankly had made the lives of them and their ancestors hell for nearly a millennia, and with the expected no-deal Brexit that is due to arise in the coming days, they do not seem like stopping this track record any time soon.
 Furthermore, I do not feel that this section of Irish society should be prohibited from exploring their history in the form of music, like many other traditions from all over the world proudly do in order to remind the future generations of their ancestors’ stories.
 Tracks like James Connolly, which is about the socialist revolutionary’s execution by firing squad after the Easter Rising of 1916, typify this phenomena of songs that tell an important narrative in a relatively harmless way.

-The problem is that if even I, who is very distant to the reality of The Troubles both in terms of geography and generation, experience their music as a rallying call to rebel and either support or act on the nationalist cause, then what hope would that leave youngsters in the streets of Ireland who are far deeper engaged and entrenched with that reality.
+The problem is that if even I, who is very distant to the reality of The Troubles both in terms of geography and generation, experience their music as a rallying call to rebel and either support or act on the nationalist cause, then what hope would that leave disenfranchised youngsters in the streets of Ireland who are far deeper engaged and entrenched with that reality.
 Whilst I can be somewhat empathetic to an anti-unionist ideology, given their history, ultimately the acts of terrorism that occurred time and time again for over three decades are utterly reprehensible and are the result of that being seen as fulfilling a sense of duty as a proud Irishman.
 This is where The Wolfe Tones music utterly falls apart.
-Amazing songs such as Sean South of Garryowen, which honour the legacy of fascist and anti-Semitic conspiracist Seán South, or Long Kesh, a song protesting the imprisonment of IRA members with the rather haunting line “by civil disobedience or any other way, we'll make a stand until the day each one of them are free”, deeply concern me as they could well generate a toxic and violent atmosphere in a nation that was already fraught with it.
+Amazing songs such as Sean South of Garryowen, which honour the legacy of fascist and anti-Semitic conspiracist Seán South, or Long Kesh, a song protesting the imprisonment of IRA members with the rather haunting line “by civil disobedience or any other way, we'll make a stand until the day each one of them are free”, deeply concern me as they could well have generated a toxic and violent atmosphere in a nation that was already fraught with it.